Current Openings

 Please see below for more information on each position.

-The Eastern Shore is full of rugged wilderness, sheltered coves, salt marshes, dramatic windswept headlands, pristine beaches, and the stunning 100 Wild Islands archipelago.
-Our region is known for its incredible ocean views, world-class surfing, laidback culture and heritage attractions.
-With its vast Atlantic coastline, beautiful lakes, rivers and trails, the area is a paradise for hunting and fishing enthusiasts.
+The Eastern Shore is known for its rugged wilderness, sheltered coves, salt marshes, windswept headlands, and pristine beaches as well as the stunning 100 Wild Islands archipelago.
+We have incredible ocean views, world-class surfing, kayaking, and many trail systems.
+With its vast Atlantic coastline, beautiful lakes and rivers, the area is a paradise for hunting, fishing and boating enthusiasts.

-To receive the profile and an application form please contact Jana Gauthier, Diocesan Executive Administrator at bishopsoffice@nspeidiocese.ca or (902)420-0717.
+To receive the profile and an application form please contact Jana Gauthier, Diocesan Executive Administrator at bishopsoffice@nspeidiocese.ca .

 Please note: A Police Records Check report, Vulnerable Sector Check report must be submitted before assuming this position.
 Anglican Clergy from outside the Diocese of Nova Scotia and P.E.I., must present confirmation that they are an ordained minister in good standing and have their Bishop’s permission to seek employment opportunities outside their own diocese.